Tasyaharris25/Python-Portfolio/README.md

 # Python-Portfolio
-This repository will be my collection of Python projects that I have done.
+Hello, I'm Tasya!
+Thank you for stopping by.
+This is the repository where I collected all my Python projects.
+Please note that this project is my solo projects to enhance my skills in data analytics.
+Hope you can find some insights here!